BoomerangProject/boomerang/boomerang-contracts/README.md

 ![alt text](https://github.com/BoomerangProject/boomerang-wiki/blob/master/images/logo.png "Boomerang Logo")
 # Boomerang Smart Contracts
-This repository is a truffle project for the Boomerang smart contracts.
+These our the Boomerang smart contracts that are being tested using the [waffle](https://github.com/EthWorks/Waffle) library.

 The contracts to be tested in this project are:

 ## BoomerangToken.sol